bibleexchange/romans__textbook/textbook/en/romans-en.md

 The Jews were holding to their relationship to Abraham (&quot;abraham&apos;s children according to the flesh&quot;) as their guarantee to eternal life.
 The Jews placed great confidence in Abraham the Father of their nation and it is the Jewish questions, Paul is addressing:

-&mdash; What about Abraham our Father?
+— What about Abraham our Father?
-&mdash; What about the covenant of circumcision given to Abraham, doesn&apos;t that make us righteous?
+— What about the covenant of circumcision given to Abraham, doesn&apos;t that make us righteous?

 ##### b.
 What saith the Scripture?

-> Romans 4:3 &mdash;For what saith the scripture? &hellip;
+> Romans 4:3 —For what saith the scripture? &hellip;

 Romans chapter 4 deals with &quot;Abraham&apos;s Righteousness&quot;.
 Abraham is an example of justification by grace through faith.
 Paul uses Abraham&apos;s life as recorded in SCRIPTURE to explain the doctrine of righteousness by faith.
 In both Chapter 3 and Chapter 4, Paul is bringing out the truth that he is not teaching a Gospel that is in competition with the Scriptures (Old Testament), but rather a Gospel that is a continuation of God&apos;s Eternal Purpose.